mpenet/alia/docs/guide.md

 There are currently 2 interfaces for doing so.
-One using Lamina that returns a result-channel (a promise) and additionaly an experimental interface using `clojure.core.async` returning a clojure.core.async/chan.
+One using Lamina that returns a result-channel (a promise) and additionaly an experimental interface using `clojure/core.async` returning a clojure.core.async/chan.

 #### Lamina asynchronous interface